Details

 Description

-Sculpture depicting a seated lady in eighteenth-century dress, made of stoneware or soft terracotta, clay slightly softened with kaolin, glazed …
+Sculpture depicting a seated lady in 18th-century dress, made of stoneware or soft terracotta, clay slightly softened with …

 Read more

-Sculpture depicting a seated lady in eighteenth-century dress, made of stoneware or soft terracotta, clay slightly softened with kaolin, glazed and entirely decorated by hand, made by the famous ceramist of Neapolitan origin, but working in Milan, Guido Cacciapuoti.
-The sculpture is signed with a nib directly on the ceramic impasto by the artist, and with a stamp under the base of the art gallery that sold it.
+Sculpture depicting a seated lady in 18th-century dress, made of stoneware or soft terracotta, clay slightly softened with kaolin, glazed and entirely decorated by hand, created by the famous Neapolitan-born ceramist Guido Cacciapuoti, who worked in Milan.
+Signed with a pen directly on the ceramic mixture by the artist, and stamped under the base by the art gallery that sold it.
 The sculpture can be dated to the early decades of the 20th century, around 1920-1930.

 Useful information for evaluating the object: